thenextbilliononline/thenextbillion.online/meta.md

 #### Wiki Articles
+* The current editable wiki lives [here.](https://github.com/thenextbilliononline/thenextbillion.online/wiki) It is then moderated, edited and published on the website on an as-needed basis.
+* Wiki articles are for background-information, theory, and difficult knowledge related to technology.
+* It is then moderated, edited and pushed to the website on an as-needed basis.
+* Wiki articles are for background-information, theory, and esoteric knowledge related to technology.
+* Each article must be self-contained, but can certainly use previous topics as background information.
+Please just link this to background infromation using relative links.
+* Because Wikipedia already exists and suffers from problems of jargon and requirements of technical expertise, our content must be understandabe to a new user of technology, who likely doesn't speak English as their first language.
 * The current editable wiki lives [here.](https://github.com/thenextbilliononline/thenextbillion.online/wiki).
 It is then moderated, edited and published on the website on an as-needed basis.
 * Wiki articles are for background-information, theory, and difficult knowledge related to technology.
 * Each article must be self-contained, but can certainly use previous topics as background information.
 Please just link this to background information using relative links.